alexjoverm/blog/source/_posts/Test-Properties-and-Custom-Events-in-Vue-js-Components-with-Jest.md

 }
 ```

-Whenever a validation rule is not fulfilled, Vue shows a console.error.
+Whenever a validation rule is not fulfilled, Vue shows a `console.error`.
 For example, for `createCmp({ message: 1 })`, the next error will be shown:

 ```
 [Vue warn]: Invalid prop: type check failed for prop "message".
 Expected String, got Number.
 (found in <Root>)
 ```

-By the date of writing, vue-test-utils doesn't have any utility to test this.
+By the date of writing, `vue-test-utils` doesn't have any utility to test this.
 We could use `jest.spyOn` to test it:

 ```javascript
 it('message is of type string', () => {